 If you turn the peg to the right, you’ll notice the string is tighter and sounding higher, or sharper.
 If you turn the peg to the left, you’ll notice the string is feeling looser and sounding lower, or flatter.

-On the violin there are four strings.
-Starting with the thickest string, they are called G, D, A, and E. An easy way to remember this is to use the mnemonic device below:
+When you’re learning how to tune a violin, it helps to know the names of the strings.
+On the violin, there are four strings.
+Starting with the thickest string, they are G, D, A, and E. An easy way to remember this is to use the mnemonic device below:

 - G = Good, D = Dogs, A = Always, E = Eat.
 Good dogs always eat!

-When learning how to tune a violin, always start with the A string.
-In a sitting position with your violin upright on your knee, use your left had to pluck the string and use your right hand to turn the peg.
+When first learning to tune a violin, always start with the A string.
+In a sitting position with your violin upright on your knee, use your left hand to pluck the string and use your right hand to turn the peg.

 Pluck the string as you turn your peg to the right to make it tighter and look at your tuner to see how close to the middle dial it is.